Friday, July 22, 4-5pm EDT, online via Zoom webinar

-This online speaker series explores language, sound and music.
-Using the thematics found in Jesse Chun’s exhibition And verse (혼잣말의 언어 그리고 cosmos) as a starting point, Casey Mecija, Simon Fuh and Scott Benesiinaabandan will present audio, research and ideas that transgress notions of listening and hearing.
+Audibility is a three part online speaker series that explores language, sound and music.
+Using the thematics found in Jesse Chun’s exhibition And verse (혼잣말의 언어 그리고 cosmos) as a starting point, Casey Mecija, Simon Fuh and Scott Benesiinaabandan present audio, research and ideas that transgress notions of listening and hearing.

-Forthcoming presentations will take place in the spring and fall by artists Simon Fuh and Scott Benesiinaabandan.
+A forthcoming presentation will take place in the fall by artist Scott Benesiinaabandan.

 Casey Mecija is an Assistant Professor in the Department of Communication & Media Studies at York University and holds a PhD from the University of Toronto.
 Her current research examines sound as a mode of affective, psychic and social representation, specifically in relation to diasporic experience.
 Drawing on sound studies, queer diaspora studies and Filipinx Studies, her research considers how sensorial encounters are enmeshed and disciplined by social and psychic conditions.
 Her work suggests that media production enables diasporic people to create forms of belonging that defy racialized ascriptions born from racism, colonialism, and their gendered dimensions.
 She is also a musician and filmmaker, whose work has received a number of accolades and has been presented internationally.